God Wants You to be Rich, But Maybe Not the Way You Think

-In this earthly existence, we can so easily become distracted by money.
-There seems to be no end to the ways that money can enslave us.
-And though money is important and can be useful to us, it pales in comparison to the true riches of Christ.
-The prosperity gospel falls short because it emphasizes worldly wealth instead of the true riches that we have in Jesus.
-And every time that we let money take a place in our hearts that rightfully belongs to God, we fall prey to the same deception.
+The prosperity gospel, which teaches only that God wants you to be rich, falls short because it emphasizes worldly wealth instead of the true riches in Jesus.
+And every time you let money take a place in your heart that rightfully belongs to God, you fall prey to the same deception.

-The only way to ensure that we don’t become slaves to money is to become masters of money.
-We work hard and discipline ourselves, we spend time planning where our money will go, and we make it work for us according to God’s plan.
+The only way to ensure that you don’t become a slave to money is to become the master of your money.
+Work hard and practice discipline.
+Spend time planning where your money will go and make it work for you according to God’s plan.
 That takes a lot of time, and it’s very important.
-But it’s only important because it give us access to true riches — the ones that we have in Christ.
+But it’s only important because it give us access to true riches — the ones that you have in Christ.

 In the end, Christ is the greatest treasure of all, and He is the source of all of the true riches in this life.
 Managing your money matters because it keeps you in right standing with Him.
 And a deep relationship with Jesus is far more valuable than any thing you can ever own.